zacksmash/laravel-new/README.md

 The following projects are community submitted starter kits, not associated with Laravel.

-> [!NOTE]
+> [!IMPORTANT]
-> Be cautious when installing into your app.
+> Be cautious when installing.
 Be sure to do your research and learn more about the project before installing.

 #### [Svelte Starter Kit](https://github.com/oseughu/svelte-starter-kit)